memorius/policy-auction/README-datastructures.txt

 TODO: changes needed:
 ---------------------

-- Policy categories: fixed set of items: Education, Tax, Health etc.

-- Policies are in exactly one category, set at creation.
-But editable I guess?

 - Policy tags.
 Owner (and possibly other people?) can assign any number of tags to a policy.
   - Users can create tags with any text, they're added to a central list.
     (tag name -> tag ID, as for usernames; allows renaming; same tricks as with username to prevent duplicate inserts: write with decreasing timestamp, read back again before using.)